New & Used Audi R8: In Depth

 GET A FREE PRICE QUOTE

-The Audi R8, is a sleek, stylish and fast mid-engined, two-seat sports car that also has a V-10-powered supercar version available.
-There are both coupe and “Spyder” convertible options available, which may even be more attractive than its aging Volkswagen Group stable mate, the Lamborghini Gallardo.
+The Audi R8, is a sleek, stylish and fast mid-engined, two-seat sports car that has a V-10-powered supercar version available, too.
+There are both coupe and “Spyder” convertible models available, which may even be more striking than its aging Volkswagen Group stable mate, the Lamborghini Gallardo.

 The R8 broke cover at the 2006 Paris Auto Show, to immediate acclaim.
 Audi paired the first 2008 R8 with its own 4.2-liter, 420-horsepower V-8 mounted midship, behind the driver and passenger.
 Elsewhere, Audi borrowed liberally from the Lambo parts bin to create the R8: the four-wheel-drive system is related to that in the Lamborghini Gallardo, as is the semi-automatic R-tronic gearbox that shifts for those unwilling to go with the enthusiast flow and the standard six-speed manual gearbox.
 Distinct from the Lambo exotics, the Audi R8 sports an aluminum space frame that gives it a cabin some five inches longer than the Gallardo--and as a result, it has much more interior space, not to mention a far more logical interior layout.